ksc-fe/kpc/components/upload/demos/drag.md

 ## en-US

-you can show drag and drop upload componets through specifying  `type` to `drag`
+You can show drag and drop upload componets through specifying  `type` to `drag`

 > if you don't specify a child element for the component, component's `type` property will display different content by default , otherwise it will show the element you specified.